(Part 4) The Bucket of Conviction - Strong As Hec

 • You love playing the victim in your marriage.

-• Going on drinking tirades.
+• You look forward to going on drinking tirades.

 • Lusting after women with your eyes.